Most Small Business Owners Don’t Do the Math on Their Most Valuable Asset

 Here are five points to help entrepreneurs understand the importance of valuing their business.

-The Cost of Calculating a Valuation Will Vary There’s no single answer to the question of cost because it depends largely on the size and complexity of the business, the scope of work required, and the purpose and intended use of the valuation, Harms said.
+There’s no single answer to the question of cost because it depends largely on the size and complexity of the business, the scope of work required, and the purpose and intended use of the valuation, Harms said.
 Some of the assumptions that go into a valuation for estate planning purposes or issuance of equity compensation could be decidedly different than for raising capital or selling a business.

 Business Owners Should Update This Asset Value Regularly